X-Hax/sadx-debug-mode/README.md

 3) Press P on the keyboard to enable Crash Log.
 This will log each texture list and object code change to the SADX Mod Loader log/console.
 4) Press Pause/Break on the keyboard the freeze and unfreeze the game.
 Press Insert to advance one frame forward.
 5) In the Sound Queue screen, press H on the keyboard to toggle between decimal, hexadecimal and soundbank representations of sound IDs.
 In the LS Palette and Stage Lights screens, press H on the keyboard to toggle between multiple LS Palette Data and Stage Light Data entries for the current stage.
+6) Press the C button on the controller or the C key on the keyboard to enable or disable collision data display.

 For better legibility enable the "Hide HUD" code in SADX Mod Manager before running the game with this mod.